9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/womens-sprucelake-roots73-long-sleeve-shirt-tm97603:

-Total load time is 1.606 seconds
+Total load time is 4.925 seconds

-NaN% of CSS is unused, 0 total stylesheets
+93% of CSS is unused, 19 total stylesheets

-60% of JS is unused
+61% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/product/womens-sprucelake-roots73-long-sleeve-shirt-tm97603